Crown law answers questions over Jayden Meyer prosecution

 The Crown Law office is working on providing updated guidance to Crown Solicitors after the troubled prosecution of teenage rapist Jayden Meyer, the deputy solicitor-general said today.

-Solictor-general Una Jagose and deputy solicitor-general criminal Madeleine Laracy appeared before Parliament’s Justice select committee today, where MPs asked questions surrounding the case.
+Solictor-general Una Jagose and deputy solicitor-general: criminal group Madeleine Laracy appeared before Parliament’s Justice select committee today, where MPs asked questions surrounding the case.

 Meyer, who raped four 15-year-old girls and sexually violated another, was sentenced to nine months of home detention earlier this year.
 Home detention was supported by Crown prosecutor Anna Pollett.